kaist-dsail/kaist-dsail.github.io/_pages/professor.md

   - <b>Application domains</b>: Recommendation system, Social network analysis, Fraud detection, Sentiment analysis, Purchase/Click prediction, Anomaly detection, Knowlede-graph construction, Time-series and spatio-temporal anlaysis, etc.

 ### Announcements
 - <span style="color:red"><b>I am actively seeking for passionate and self-motivated Ph.D. students, MS students, and postdocs.
-If you are interested, send me an email with your interests and CV.</b></span>
+If you are interested, send me an email with your interests, CV, and transcript.</b></span>
 - I am also looking for undergraduate students who are interested in doing internship in our lab.
-If you are interested, send me an email with your interests and CV.
+If you are interested, send me an email with your interests, CV, and transcript.

 ### News
 - (2021.02) I gave a talk at [2021 한국인공지능학회 동계단기강좌](http://aiassociation.kr/Conference/ConferenceView.asp?AC=0&CODE=CC20210101&CpPage=104#CONF){:target="_blank"} [[Slide]](https://dsail.kaist.ac.kr/files/MLGraph2021.pdf){:target="_blank"}.